samlarson94/west-loop-recs/README.md

 # west loop rex 🦖

-A lightweight Django App that renders our reccomendations for what to eat and do around our apartment.
+A lightweight Django app used to store and share recommendations for places around our apartment.

-Accessed through endpoint or QR-code posted on our wall for guests.
+A QR code will be posted in our apartment for guests to access.

-Admin panel used for quick and easy updates.
-Google Maps used to display places on a map interface.
+An admin panel is included for making quick and easy updates.
+Google Maps API used to display places on a map interface.

 ## Usage